CLUB TENNIS DESCHAPELLES AT HOSPITAL ALBERT SCHWEITZER, HAITI

 Hope

-We know what tennis means for us and how valuable sport is for our kids.
+We know what sport means for us and how valuable it is for our kids.
 We learn to work hard for ourselves and our team.
 We set goals and reach them through persistence and resilience.
 We handle setbacks and celebrate successes.
 We have a purpose.

 For the kids in Deschapelles, the CTD tennis program, which is open to all, is their only opportunity for organized sport.
 Because most of these kids lack basic necessities, have little education, and sometimes go hungry, CTD serves not only as an opportunity for sport, but an opportunity for social mobility.